-Scouting’s programs and outdoor adventures prepare young people for a lifetime of character and leadership.
+Scouting’s programs and outdoor adventures prepare young people for a lifetime of character development and leadership skills.
 Questions?
 Contact us.

-In Cub Scouting, boys and their families have fun and adventure in a program that builds character and instills values.
+In Cub Scouting, boys, girls and their families have fun and adventure in a program that builds character and instills values.
 Cub Scouting embraces the values of citizenship, compassion, cooperation, courage, faith, health and fitness, honesty, perseverance, positive attitude, resourcefulness, respect, and responsibility.
-These values come to boys in all parts of the Cub Scout program – all while they’re having a great time with their friends and families.
+These values come to boys and girls in all parts of the Cub Scout program – all while they’re having a great time with their friends and families.
 For more information, visit the national Cub Scouting website.

 Boy Scouting, one of the traditional membership divisions of the BSA, is available to boys who have earned the Arrow of Light Award and are at least 10 years old or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.
 The program achieves the BSA’s objectives of developing character, citizenship, and personal fitness.
 For more information, visit the national Boy Scouting website.